 4. Send Out Emails With Satisfaction Surveys

-Email marketing can be an incredibly powerful tool in understanding customer pain points.
-Companies like Amazon send out satisfaction surveys to understand the customer experience, needs and challenges right after purchase.
+Email marketing can be an incredibly powerful tool for understanding customer pain points.
+Companies like Amazon send out satisfaction surveys to understand the customer experience, needs, and challenges right after purchase.

 But, such satisfaction surveys can be sent out at any stage of the B2B sales cycle.
 You can use these surveys to find out if, for example, your customers are happy with the blog content or billing system you have provided them.
 That way, you’ll know where to direct your attention.

 What if your customers don’t respond to your emails asking for feedback?
 In that case, incentivized engagements are a great way to get your customers to actively let you know what the matter is.

 So, you can send them emailers soliciting their experience and needs while offering a benefit in return.
 For example, for filling in and submitting the survey or questionnaire, they get a coupon for 10% off their next order.
 Or they get a free maintenance service which they can avail of by using a code during checkout.